KrauseFx/howisFelix.today/index.md

           <li>I have a graph that ensures I have the right target distribution of high, medium and low risk positions</li>

-          <li>Whenever I take on a potential new project/role, I simulate the various outcome scenarios over the next few years</li>
+          <li><span class='highlighted'>Whenever I take on a potential new project/role, I simulate the various outcome scenarios</span> that could happen over the next few years</li>

           <li>For obvious reasons, I can't include more of the graphs and simulations I have available</li>